-Parents of Butterfly Class are welcome to wait on the benches near the Golden Garden at the very back of the school.
+Parents of Butterfly Class are welcome to wait near the Golden Garden at the very back of the school.
 Please do not go into the classroom at the end of the day, as we need the space to ensure the children get home safely.